H4CKY54CK/H4CKY54CK/README.md

 ### Hi there 👋

+Hello.
+I started learning Python about a year and a half ago, C++ about 3 months ago (intermittently admittedly), and I've been reading a lot of C and C# lately (though I can't write any to save my life).
+My favorite library is `numpy` (by far).
+Math is my favorite subject overall (though I'm still trying to piece together the knowledge I had back in high school, over a decade ago).
+I am absolutely guilty of obsessing over ways I can optimize my code.
+I don't golf code, though.
+I really enjoy building tools that make other tasks easier.
+And I suck at user bios and READMEs.
+But I do enjoy coding in general, and I think that's all that matters.

+A lot of people don't understand this part, but I tend to rewrite some of my projects more often than most people.
+It helps me solidify the knowledge, as well as expands my overall understanding of the tools I'm working with.
+I also like to build things from scratch so that I can even further develop my skillset on whatever it is I'm working on.
+Sometimes I just build things to build them.
+New ideas aren't born from doing the bare minimum to get by.
+Sometimes you have to get in over your head so that you're forced to get creative.
+This obviously isn't always the case, but it definitely does work (sometimes).

 <!--
 **H4CKY54CK/H4CKY54CK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.